![]() |

 Mellotrons used:

 Nebelnest (or, as they seem to prefer, NeBeLNeST) released their first, self-titled album in '99, using Mellotron samples.
 An excellent record, sitting firmly in the Crimson/Anekdoten camp, it's a mixture of improvs and arranged pieces, well worth hearing.
-Three years on, they followed up with Nova Express, on Cuneiform (amusingly spelt 'CuNeiFoRM' on the spine), where the band have noticeably tightened up their style, although the overall sound remains the same.
-This is wild, frequently improv'd music which whips up an impressive sonic maelstrom, with all four musicians pushing themselves to the limit; I hear distinct comparisons with Britain's Guapo whose new album is, coincidentally, also out on Cuneiform.
+Three years on, they followed up with Nova Express, on Cuneiform (amusingly spelt 'CuNeiFoRM' on the spine), the band having noticeably tightened up their style, although the overall sound remains the same.
+This is wild, frequently improv'd music which whips up an impressive sonic maelstrom, all four musicians pushing themselves to the limit; I hear distinct comparisons with Britain's Guapo whose contemporaneous album was, coincidentally, also on Cuneiform.

-Three years on, and Zepto is, essentially, more of the same, which is both a good and a bad thing.
-Good because it's a good sound, and bad because it seems the band haven't progressed very much in seven or eight years.
-I'm sure they'd argue that they have, but to the casual observer, Nebelnest and Zepto really aren't that different, with all three of their albums being semi-improvised instrumental jazzy Crimsonesque stuff with more than a dash of RIO.
-Fabric Of Reality is the one track where they step outside the box, being a quiet, if unsettling piece, dominated by Tejedor's deliberately screechy violin glissandos, and no Mellotron.
-Assuming Tejedor's using the same setup as on Nova Express, there are 'Tron strings on most tracks, with the odd flute sample thrown in and what I take to be his string section tapes on Majnuns, although I couldn't hear the vibes anywhere.
+Three years on, Zepto is, essentially, more of the same, both a good and a bad thing.
+Good because it's a good sound and bad because it seems the band haven't progressed very much in seven or eight years.
+I'm sure they'd argue that they have, but to the casual observer, Nebelnest and Zepto really aren't that different, all three of their albums being semi-improvised, instrumental, jazzy Crimsonesque stuff with more than a dash of RIO.
+Fabric Of Reality is the one track where they step outside the box, being a quiet, if unsettling piece, dominated by Tejedor's deliberately screechy violin glissandos and no Mellotron.
+Assuming Tejedor's using the same setup as on Nova Express, there are Mellotron strings on most tracks, with the odd flute sample thrown in and what I take to be his string section tapes on Majnuns, although I couldn't hear the vibes anywhere.

 Nebulosa (1977, 43.21) ***½/TT |